jizusun/web-security-guide/lynda-web-security.md

     - Be smart about code in public pages
 - Library directory
 	- Not accessible by the web server
-	- Acessible by your code via the file system
+	- Accessible by your code via the file system
 - Web server configuration
     - Set document root (public directory)
     - Allow/deny access